rorni/mckit/README.rst

       concat     Concat text files.
-      decompose  Separate an MCNP model to envelopes and filling universes split      Splits MCNP model to text portions (opposite to concat) transform  Transform MCNP model(s) with one of specified transformatio.
+      decompose  Separate an MCNP model to envelopes and filling universes split      Splits MCNP model to text portions (opposite to concat) transform  Transform MCNP model(s) with one of specified transformation.

 Library